JohnGeraldMason/web_spiders/README.md

 Spyder
 ------
 - A Scrapy web scraper that finds links from a webpage, and then saves the link data to an Oracle backend.
-  - Additionally, Link Spyder saves link data as a local json file (data.json).
+  - Additionally, Spyder saves link data as a local json file (data.json).

 Link Spyder Project